Naman1997/simple-fcos-cluster/README.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub ubuntu@192.168.0.100
 ```

-Now you can either follow the same steps for the wireproxy user (not recommended as we don't want to give the wireproxy user a password) or you can copy the `~/.ssh/authorized_keys` file from the 'ubuntu' user to this user.
+Now you can either follow the same steps for the `wireproxy` user (not recommended as we don't want to give the `wireproxy` user a password) or you can copy the `~/.ssh/authorized_keys` file from the `ubuntu` user to this user.

 ```
 # Login to the Raspberry Pi with user 'ubuntu'